jlipponen/RuuviGate/README.md

 .
 .

-Notice that your device's datamodel should support the amount of Ruuvi's you specify
+Notice that your device's (Azure IoT Central) datamodel should support the amount of Ruuvi's you specify